Tarabero/ESO-Craft-Calculator/README.md

 ## FAQ:
 ### How to add item to the list:
-  1. Click the Add Item button.
+  1. Click the *Add Item* button.
   2. Specify the Item by selecting its parameters (type, slot, trait, quality).
-  3. Click the dialog’s Add Item button.
+  3. Click the dialog’s *Add Item* button.
 <img src="screenshots/faq/2.png" width="80%" align=center/>

+### How to export materials list as text:
+  1. Click the *Copy material list to clipboard* button
+  2. If the material list isn't empy it will export its content as text to your clipboard.
+  3. Paste the copied text where you need it (notepad, messanger, etc.).

 ### How to show prime cost as Total Price:
-  1. Go to surplus value spinner.
+  1. Go to the surplus value spinner.
-  2. Set manually or click arrow down to 0.
+  2. Set manually or click the arrow down to 0.
   > With 0% surplus value total price will only consist of item’s prime cost.
 <img src="screenshots/faq/3.png" width="60%" align=center/>

 ### How to edit materials’ prices:
-  1. Click Material Price Editor button.
+  1. Click the *Material Price Editor* button.
   2. Find needed material.
-  3. Edit the value in the Price column for selected material’s string.
+  3. Edit the value in the *Price* column for selected material’s string.
-  4. Confirm the edits by clicking the OK button.
+  4. Confirm the edits by clicking the *OK* button.
   > Confirmed changes save to *ESOCC.s3db* database and will persist on the next program startup.
 <img src="screenshots/faq/4.png" width="100%" align=center/>